albihasani94/albihasani94.github.io/_posts/2019-11-03-let-there-be-var.md

 ## How do we make it fun to write?

-Give developers autonomy, office perks, a big kitchen, a PS4 playground, and a high salary.

-All nice. *But* still from a developer perspective is not as much fun to write.

-Now let's look at this.
+Let's take a look at this.

 ```java
 var url = new URL("https://www.albinhasani.net/");